r3e-network/neo-miniapps-platform/docs/automation_integration.md

 # Contract Automation Integration Guide

+> **Legacy notice:** The automation flows described here refer to the original
+> Service Layer implementation focused on the refactored runtime.
+> API surface under `internal/app/httpapi`.

 This guide explains how to use the Contract Automation service to integrate with Neo N3 smart contracts.

 ## Overview